 Venture capital refers to equity financing that provides startups with the ability to raise funding.
 The venture capital industry funds startups with disruptive ideas and high-growth potential.
 In exchange for providing capital, venture capital firms get an equity stake in the startup.
 Typically a venture capital fund is a vehicle that invests in startups, the fund buys and holds a stake in the company.

 A venture capital firm performs a dual role in the fund, serving as both an investor and a fund manager.
 As an investor, they usually put in 1%-2% of their own money, which demonstrates to other investors that they are committed to the success of the fund.
-Typically they charge management fees of 2% to run the fund, and the fund life is usually between 7 and 10 years. (corporatefinanceinstitute.com)
+Typically they charge management fees of 2% to run the fund, and the fund life is usually between 7 and 10 years (corporatefinanceinstitute.com)

 Before approaching venture capital firms for funding, here are 7 tips from our experts at 7startup that startup companies should follow:

-2. The Right Team — Institutional Investors don't fund the idea, they fund the people.
+Institutional Investors don't fund the idea, they fund the people.
 Venture capitalists want to be reassured that their investment is going to be managed well by the startup founders and that the team is able to manage the current stage of development through to developing high-growth opportunities.
 High-growth companies need the right team which consists of industry experts, technical skills, and market knowledge.
 In addition, the team should have a winning mindset to manage the venture investment and drive growth for the startup.
 An investable management team is a crucial requirement to get VC funding.
 As a startup founder, you should identify where you lack expertise and plan to acquire talent to bridge these gaps.
 Many successful founders have learned this along the way to make their startup a success.

 Before investing, venture capitalists undertake an in-depth analysis of the market they’re investing in.
 Investors providing VC funding look for markets that have high-growth potential, to manage their investment risk.
 When approaching a VC, startup founders need to use data to prove their market is worth investing in to ensure the investment will result in ever-increasing revenues and cash flow.
 Startup founders should understand the top-down approach, the bottom-up approach, and megatrends.
 The top-down approach refers to a rough analysis of the entire market size, which can be obtained from research firms like Gartner, Forrester, etc. The bottom-up approach provides the actual market size for a particular company.
 This is done by taking into consideration certain facts regarding the number of customers in the market and the average selling price of the product, in addition to certain assumptions.
 Finally, market megatrends must be considered — this plays a key role directly impacting the growth and development of the startup.

-6. Future Projections — At the end of the day, investors only invest in startups where they can be certain that their investment will return a significant ROI in return for the risk.
+At the end of the day, investors only invest in startups where they can be certain that their investment will return a significant ROI in return for the risk.
 To acquire VC funding, startup founders must show growth projections based on data and metrics.
 Prospective investors require an in-depth analysis of the startup’s current operations and performance as well as the performance and projections on a Y-O-Y basis.
 The projections, data, and metrics for a tech startup should include KPIs such as R&D expense growth, price-to-sales ratio, SG&A to revenue, market cap, price-to-sales ratio, net income growth, and free cash flow growth.

-7. Partnerships — Finally, the ongoing partnerships you have with technology partners, vendors, suppliers, and other stakeholders also play a vital role when approaching venture capitalists for funding.
+Finally, the ongoing partnerships you have with technology partners, vendors, suppliers, and other stakeholders also play a vital role when approaching venture capitalists for funding.
 By investing their money in your startup, they are investing in all your partners and stakeholders.
 You should be transparent about all your stakeholders to build trust with investors.
 Strategic partnerships enable startup founders with the smooth functioning of business operations, which is key criterion investors look at before investing.

 Approaching venture capitalists for investment can be a daunting task.
 Not having all your ducks in a row will vastly reduce the chance of securing investment from VCs.
-At 7 startup, our experts can help you with VC funding, we apply investor psychology to your startup investment strategy.
+At 7startup, our experts can help you with VC funding, we apply investor psychology to your startup investment strategy.
 Get in touch today!

 "This piece originally appeared on Medium on 02/11/2020."

-Amit Khanna is the founder of www.7startup.vc and has 19 years of experience with Startups and the Enterprise, holds an MBA, focusing on Growth and Investments.
-Amit supports entrepreneurs with every aspect of their business including concept and product development, investor presentations, fundraising, and scaling up.
+Amit has 18 years of experience in the industry and an MBA.
+He supports entrepreneurs with every aspect of their business including concept and product development, investor presentations, and fundraising.